Who are the foreigners buying properties in Spain in 2017?

 Most active regions – Biggest activity of foreigners vs Spaniards?

-- Valencian Community with 35.5% of all transactions,
+- The Valencian Community with 26% of all transactions,

-- and the Canary Islands with 42.3% of all transactions,
+- and Andalusia with 13.8% of all transactions.

-Check the evolution of activity per region since 2007 (year before the crisis):
+Check the evolution of the foreigners’ activity per region since 2007 (year before the crisis):